 I use sentence openers and for partner discussion about what the text is about.
 These could be basic ‘W’ questions such as ‘Who…’, ‘What…’, ‘Where…’, ‘When…’. sentence starters to get an overall basic idea of the text.

 We then move on to the second read.
 This a more in depth read where the student really delve deeply into the text and dig out meaning.
-I like to concentrate on one comprehension skills.
-This could be making connections, inference or main idea, for example.
+When applying close reading strategies for elementary students, I like to concentrate on one area of comprehension This could be making connections, inference or main idea, for example.

 If focusing on the main idea.
 I ask the group to summarize particular sections or paragraphs to draw out what the focus is.
 Which parts are relevant to the key idea?
 We may look for evidence to support their ideas, which I draw out through questioning.
 This is where ‘How’ and ‘Why’ questions come into play.
 These could be, ‘How do we know…?’, ‘How does the text say..?’
 ‘Why does…? , ‘Why do you think…?’
 I usually ask students to discuss their responses in pairs.